-HOW TO PROTECT YOUR GADGETS WHILE BOATING
+HOW TO PROTECT YOUR MOBILE DEVICES WHILE BOATING

 Smartphones and other gadgets have made our lives so much easier.
-While boating, they can be used as supplementary navigation and communication tools.
+While boating, they can be used as additional navigation and communication tools.
 They can also be your primary source of entertainment while out on the water.
 Unfortunately, these gadgets aren’t made for the marine environment.
 Electronic devices can be damaged if they’re exposed to water and sand.
 To prevent any damage, here’s how to protect your smartphone and gadgets while boating.

 RESEALABLE STORAGE BAGS

 Most boaters protect their devices by placing them in waterproof dry bags.
 If these are not available to you, resealable storage bags are a great alternative.
 They can shield your gadgets from water and sand.
 Despite having an additional layer, you can still access your smartphone’s touchscreen and continue to take photos of your surroundings.
-Resealable storage bags also come in different sizes, so you can use it on a variety of gadgets.

 Apart from water and sand exposure, laptops also have to be protected from accidental drops and dings.
 The outer shell of the laptop can be compressed or crushed if heavier objects are placed on top of it.
 This can also lead to a cracked LCD display.
 Laptops are also sensitive to external shocks and vibrations.
 If exposed to too much of it, the hard drive and optical drive of the laptop can be damaged.